miskovdev/liminalhealth-site/README.md

     `npm install`

-After packages installation you'll be able to
+After packages installation you'll be able to:

-- Edit and see results with live reload in your browser by running
+**Edit and see results with live reload in your browser by running**

     npm run dev

-- Build whole project
+**Build whole project**

     npm run build

 All built files are located in the `_site` directory and ready to deploy.